Launch pricing: Journey from $10/mo (was $12.99). See plans →

 Handle With Care

 Type 4 hair is the most fragile.
 Always detangle gently with conditioner, use your fingers or a wide-tooth comb, and avoid excessive manipulation.
+For maximum curl definition, try techniques like shingling or finger coiling.

 4A Routine 4B Routine 4C Routine